h-cheema/AutoHotKey___Volume-Control-Script/README.md

 * [Winkey] + [z] = Mute/Unmute microphone

 ###### Note: Every time the audio device is changed or the microphone is muted, a text notification will display in the bottom right of your screen and fade away within 2 seconds.
 The notifications do no appear for volume adjustment nor for muting the headphones/speakers since windows does this already.

 &nbsp;
-## How I use this script:
-* I have a USB sound card (plugged into the rear of my computer) for my desktop speakers, and I use the built in headphone jack in the front of my computer for my headphones and microphone.
-Whenever I wanted to switch between headphones and speakers, I had to either unplug my headphones from the jack, or change the device from the windows task bar speaker icon.
-This script turned all of that process into a single click.

-&nbsp;
 ## Modifying this script